Neymar quits PSG to sign for Saudi Arabia's Al-Hilal

 "I will never forget the day he arrived at Paris Saint-Germain, and what he has contributed to our club and our project over the last six years.
 We had a great moment and Neymar will always be a big part of our history," he added.

+Neymar joined PSG from Barcelona in 2017 for a world record fee of 222 million euros ($242 million), a few weeks before they recruited Kylian Mbappe.

-Neymar, 31, scored 118 goals in 173 matches for PSG in six injury-plagued seasons.
-He won five Ligue 1 titles and three French Cups, but was on the losing side as PSG were beaten by Bayern Munich in the 2020 Champions League final.
+The Brazilian scored 118 goals in 173 matches for PSG, winning five Ligue 1 titles and three French Cups, but his time at PSG was blighted by a catalogue of injuries.

+Although he helped the club to the 2020 Champions League final, which they lost 1-0 to Bayern Munich, he was sidelined for key games.

+Neymar underwent surgery on his right ankle in early March, only returning to join PSG on their pre-season tour of Asia.

 © 2023 AFP